Last Updated: Oct 20, 2016

-Wi-Fi Calling is a service for Android and iOS smartphones that gives you the ability to make and receive phone calls over a Wi-Fi connection.
-Wi-Fi calling is a free service when calling to a US, US Virgin Islands or Puerto Rico number.
+Wi-Fi Calling is a service for Android and iOS smartphones providing the ability to make and receive phone calls over a Wi-Fi connection.
+It's simple to use with no separate application or log-in required.
+Wi-Fi calling is a free service when calling to a US, US Virgin Islands, or Puerto Rico number.
 International rates still apply for international numbers.
-It's easy to use, and all of your domestic calling are at no extra charge.

-Android Devices: To check if your device supports Wi-Fi Calling, go to Settings to look for the Wi-Fi Calling option.
-Wi-Fi Calling is also listed on the Key Features tab of the phone details page.
+Android Phones: Wi-Fi Calling is supported on most recent Android phones.
+To check if your phone supports Wi-Fi Calling, go to Settings to look for the Wi-Fi Calling option.

-To activate Wi-Fi Calling, click here, then find your device.
+To activate Wi-Fi Calling, visit the device tutorials page, then find your phone.
 View the Wi-Fi Calling tutorial under the Calls dropdown.

 Android: Wi-Fi Calling provides different indicators to show that it is operational.
 The phone's notification bar will show the Wi-Fi Calling icon when connected and the service is ready to use.

 |This icon indicates the service is ready.
 Calls will be placed over Wi-Fi.
 The Dial/Call button on the Dialer screen will also be updated.|